 Albany State University is authorized to enter into a tax-sheltered annuity and deferred compensation plans to make available for employees a nonforfeitable annuity contract and/or a nonforfeitable deferred compensation contract under the provisions of Internal Revenue Code, Section 403(b), and Internal Revenue Code, Section 457(b), respectively.
 Additionally, the University is authorized to provide for employee deductions for the Georgia Higher Education Savings Plan under the provisions of Internal Revenue Code Section 529.
 The University currently authorizes four tax-sheltered annuity sources for its eligible employees.
-They are Variable Annuity Life Insurance Company (VALIC), Lincoln Investment Planning, Inc., TIAA-CREF, and Waddell and Reed.
 Employees may obtain from the Office of Human Resource Management detailed information regarding these benefit programs.